OutSystems/docs-odc/src/eap/building-apps/ui/interaction/display-data/data-mashup-errors.md

     * Reduce the number of records being fetched from the databases.
 Evaluate if all records are required, if not, add Where clauses or Join conditions to reduce the number of records.
 The sort will have to sort a reduced number of records so that the problem might be solved.

-    * Remove the Sort in the aggregate and sort the query results using OutSystems logic.
-Then, you can use the ListSort server action after the aggregate.
+    * Remove the sort in the aggregate and sort the query results using OutSystems logic.
+Then, you can use the **ListSort** server action after the aggregate.

     * Refer to [OutSystems documentation](queries.md) to learn how to write better mashup queries.